 Using the Hamilton-Norwood classification system, hair specialists have identified these major patterns of hair loss in men:

 - Hair starts thinning around the temples and at the crown or vertex (the top of the back of the head).

 - Hair begins thinning and moving back around the front of the head on the sides – referred to as a receding hairline.
 This is the most common type of hair thinning in men, with the hair forming an “M” shape as the two sides recede at a faster rate than the middle of the scalp.

 - Thinning of hair on the top of the head can happen over time.
 You may not notice this for a number of years until baldness becomes fully visible.

 These types of hair loss in men are usually best treated with hair replacement surgery.
 This treatment utilizes your own hair, and the follicles are usually taken from the back of the head near the neck where hair is more densely populated.
-Your body will recognize the cells as your own cells, and the hair will simply regrow in their new location on your head.
+Your body will recognize the cells as your own cells, and the hair will simply regrow in its new location on your head.